flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 * Key Emacs terms
 * How to select text, cut it, copy it, and paste it
+* How to select text, cut it, copy it, and paste it (see what I did there?
+Ha ha ha!)
 * How to move through a buffer efficiently
-* How to cut, copy, and paste

 To get started, open up a new buffer in Emacs and name it "jack-handy".
 Then paste in the following text: